Fes, Morocco: History and Mystery

 Moroccans take their food very seriously and with falafel stalls interspaced with kabob stalls, it was evident I had entered an ancient version of a mall food court.

 A few feet further down a camel head and paws were hung advertising a stall with camel cuts.
 PETA has no office in Fes.
 Escargot was at the next stall and smelled garlicky and delicious.
 They were.
 At $1.50 I was in Francophile heaven.
 Fez blends many cultures.

-More to my tastes were the stalls of fresh cheeses, baked breads and sweets.
+More to my tastes were the stalls of fresh cheeses, baked bread and sweets.
 The vibrant colors of fruits and candy created a visual kaleidoscope that I had never seen before.
-Of course the endless opportunity to sip mint tea amidst the chaos was a perfect way to spend hours people watching.
+Of course, the endless opportunity to sip mint tea amidst the chaos was a perfect way to spend hours people watching.
 Nothing is boring in Fes.